tlh45342/bin2load/README.md

 This repository ("bin2load" ) was forked / created to create a repository for just the executable.
 I didn't need or want to build the entire source repository from Jordi.

 I am attempting to get this to run on Windows; Linux; Mac.
-I can't test it directly for Mac.
+I can't test it directly for Mac (at this time).

 This version:
 This version only has some minor cosmetic adjustments.
 I have manipulated the "Makefile" a bit